Support the news

 Wheelock Family Theatre - The theater is postponing its upcoming production of “The Little Prince” and canceling all spring education programs through the end of April.

-New Repertory Theatre - The theater has postponed all performances of “Lady Day at Emerson’s Bar & Grill” to April 25 through May 17; all bookings of touring productions scheduled prior to April 13 of “Thurgood,” “The Scarlet Letter,” and “Romeo & Juliet” have been postponed until further notice; and all performances of August Wilson’s “Fences” have been canceled.
+New Repertory Theatre - The theater has postponed all performances of “Lady Day at Emerson’s Bar & Grill” to the fall of 2020; all bookings of touring productions scheduled prior to April 13 of “Thurgood,” “The Scarlet Letter,” and “Romeo & Juliet” have been postponed until further notice; and all performances of August Wilson’s “Fences” have been canceled.

-Boston Center for the Arts - All public programs through Sunday, April 12 are canceled.
-The entire campus (including the Mills Gallery, Plaza Theatres [Plaza Theatre and Black Box Theatre], Cyclorama, and Calderwood Pavilion) is temporarily closed, while the Artists Studio Building will remain open to tenant artists but closed to third party rentals in Studio 204.
+Boston Center for the Arts - The entire campus (including the Mills Gallery, Plaza Theatres [Plaza Theatre and Black Box Theatre], Cyclorama, and Calderwood Pavilion) is temporarily closed, while the Artists Studio Building will remain open to tenant artists but closed to third party rentals in Studio 204.

-Mosesian Center for the Arts - Effective immediately, the center will be closed to the public through at least March 27 for all performances, classes, exhibitions, and events.
+Mosesian Center for the Arts - Effective immediately, the center will be closed to the public until at least May 4 for all performances, classes, exhibitions and events.

 SpeakEasy Stage Company - All remaining performances of “The Children” (scheduled through March 28) have been canceled.